 Heels lengthen legs but if your heels aren’t comfortable for walking, bring an extra pair of shoes to slip into in between shots.

-- Set date, time and location with Julia
+- Set date, time, and location with Julia

-- Review guide for style tips
+- Review guide for styling tips

 - Schedule hair and makeup appointments

 - Choose your outfits (feel free to text me if you need help!
 702-913-8005)

 - Flats or flip-flops for walking between photo spots

 - Second outfit (optional)